logicly-au/docs.omsss.online/doc/overview.rst

 when their appointment is created, that a link will be sent to them via email or SMS inviting them to complete a measure.
-Reception or other staff should be prepared to provide some key information about the reason for the invitation and the importance of completing the online measure. :ref:`information-for-patients` provides guidance on suitable wording that can be used and possibly incorporated in existing documents developed locally to advise clients on the services they can expect to receive.
+Reception or other staff should be prepared to provide some key information about the reason for the invitation and the importance of completing the online measure. :ref:`information-for-clients` provides guidance on suitable wording that can be used and possibly incorporated in existing information documents developed locally to advise clients on the services they can expect to receive.

 1. The client books an appointment with the user of the registration system, for example, by phone.